yoctoproject/poky/documentation/sdk-manual/extensible.rst

 exact options being passed, and shows them to you along with any custom arguments specified through ``EXTRA_OECONF`` or ``PACKAGECONFIG_CONFARGS``.
-If applicable, the command also shows you the output of the configure script's "DASHDASHhelp" option as a reference.
+If applicable, the command also shows you the output of the configure script's "--help" option as a reference.

 Sharing Files Between Recipes